 If you are being affected by antisocial behaviour or harassment, please contact our Customer Service Centre on 0800 011 3447 where a Customer Advisor will talk to you about your complaint and tell you what we can do to deal with it.

 Being a good neighbour

-We all have the right to live peacefully in our home and we all have a responsibility to be a good neighbour to others.
-And while we all want to get along with each other, it is not always easy.
+We all have the right to live peacefully in our home and a responsibility to be a good neighbour to others.
+While we all want to get along with each other, it is not always easy.
 The pressures of modern day life mean we all have our ‘off’ days and we need to make a special effort to get along.
 Being antisocial, causing trouble or bothering our neighbours can stop them from enjoying their home.

 It is important that people living in flats or semi-detached houses are aware of their neighbours and remember that noise can travel through walls and floors.
 Please be courteous towards your neighbours to prevent disputes from arising.

 Our Antisocial Behaviour policy is available to view here.